fodori/jsonui/packages/docs-site/src/pages/api-json/apiJson.md

 The props of the components are the same as in the normal react world.

 The `"$children"` key represents the children of the component.
-It can be array, object or primitive like text, number, boolean
+It can be an array, object or primitive like text, number, boolean

 ```json
 { "$comp": "Text", "$children": "Hello World" }